 The Lodge at Welch Allyn

 A secular wedding ceremony is exclusively tailored to include non religious wording, vows, and readings.
 This type of ceremony could be a bit simpler and perhaps even shorter, yet poignant.
 Some couples desire to include some religious components, such as those who are planning an interfaith wedding.
-As a humanist chaplain and former teacher of world religions, you can rest assured that my efforts to create a tasteful, meaningful ceremony are genuine.
+As a former teacher of world religions, you can rest assured that my efforts to create a tasteful, meaningful ceremony are genuine.